 Shanta Gold submitted applications for license renewals for all three licenses on October 30, 2021, three months prior to the current license expiry date of January 30, 2022.
 The renewal, if approved, will be for an additional three year period.
-A condition of renewal is that approximately 50% of the license area must be relinquished, retaining 8.13 km2 on PL/2018/0210 (Bukura), 8.00 km2 on PL/2019/0211 (Sigalagala) and 3.95 km2 on PL/2018/0212 (Rosterman).
+A condition of renewal is that approximately 50% of the license area must be relinquished, retaining 8.13 km on PL/2018/0210 (Bukura), 8.00 km on PL/2019/0211 (Sigalagala) and 3.95 km on PL/2018/0212 (Rosterman).

 On October 31, 2021, the Company elected to further dilute its participation interest to 9.78% under the Option and Joint Venture agreement, giving Shanta Gold a 90.22% interest in the Kakamega Properties.
 Under the Joint Venture agreement, should a Joint Venture Party's interest be reduced to 10% or less, it shall cease to be a Joint Venture Party and shall be entitled to receive a net smelter royalty subject to various terms.
-Written notice had not been provided by Shanta Gold as of the report date obliging the Company to relinquish all of its remaining interest in exchange for the net smelter royalty.
+Written notice has been provided by Shanta Gold obliging the Company to relinquish all of its remaining interest in exchange for the net smelter royalty.
+Advance Lithium now holds a 3% uncapped NSR on three exploration licences in Western Kenya.